JenniferOH/query_label_maker/README.md

 Goal is to easily add certain question format or new sql function syntax easily to label data.

-I made this since there are hundreds and thousands of tables/columns and I don't want to waste my time on them creating label data for Text2SQL.
+I made this since there are hundreds and thousands of tables/columns and I can't waste my time on them creating thousands of label data for Text2SQL.

 ## Input files